Deltarune: Reception

-Paid release

-The initial version of the paid release, containing Chapters 1–4, also received positive reception, with 100% of reviewers recommending it on OpenCritic.
+The initial version of the paid release, containing Chapters 1–4, also received positive reception, with 100% of reviewers it on OpenCritic.
 Brendan Graeber of IGN described Deltarune as "something incredible" that he was "not likely to forget", and Ana Diaz called it a "phenomenal expression of [Fox's] signature idiosyncratic style" in her review for PCGamer.
 Errielle Sudario of Checkpoint Gaming stated that the additional chapters were "worth the wait" and contained "humour and heart" and more "polish, challenges, and questions".
 Mitch Vogel, writing again for Nintendo Life, thought that the game alleviated his previous criticism by establishing a "distinct identity" which made it a "worthy follow up to Undertale, but viewed its unfinished nature as leaving a "lingering feeling of dissatisfaction".

-Shaun Cichaki, writing for Vice, described the combat design as being more "refined and elegant" than that of Undertale, and GamesRadar+s Alan Wen saw a "delightful" variation and creativity in the design of the game's encounters.
+Shaun Cichaki, writing for Vice, described the combat design as more "refined and elegant" than that of Undertale, and Alan Wen of GamesRadar+ saw a "delightful" variation and creativity in the design of the game's encounters.
 Sudario said some of the later-game combat took "some time to master", but with a "payoff [that] is worth it".
 Conversely, TechRadar reviewer Vic Hood criticized some attacks for being "near impossible" to avoid on the Nintendo Switch 2, as opposed to the accuracy of a keyboard.
+RPGFan writer Aleks Franiczek described the platforming mechanics introduced in Chapter 5 as "jaw-dropping", comparing them to Hollow Knight.